British logistics in the Western Allied invasion of Germany: Planning

 The artillery fire plan for Operation Veritable called for the widespread use of "pepperpot tactics".
 Operational research had shown that the number of guns saturating an area was more important than the actual weight of shells fired.
 Pepperpot tactics involved supplementing the artillery fire with that of anti-tank guns, anti-aircraft guns, mortars and machine guns.
-This involved a large expenditure of ammunition, including some that was in short supply like ML 4.2-inch mortar rounds and the Mark VIIIz ammunition used by the Vickers machine gun.
-The weight of shell employed would still be formidable; the fire plan still called for 6 LT of shells to be delivered on designated targets, and some would receive up to 11 LT.
-Some 600 field and 300 medium guns would support the operation.
-Over 2.5 million rounds of 25-pounder ammunition was made available for Operation Veritable.
-The 25-pounders were each provided with an additional 1,471 rounds in addition to the 206 rounds per gun each regiment normally carried.
+This involved a large expenditure of ammunition, including some that were in short supply like ML 4.2-inch mortar rounds and the Mark VIIIz ammunition used by the Vickers machine gun.

+The weight of shell employed was still formidable; the fire plan called for 6 LT of shells to be delivered on designated targets, and some would receive up to 11 LT.
+Some 600 field and 300 medium guns supported the operation.
+The 25-pounders were each provided with another 1,471 rounds in addition to the 206 rounds per gun each regiment normally carried.
+Over 2.5 million rounds of 25-pounder ammunition were made available.
 Stocks of ammunition were built up at No. 166 Field Maintenance Centre (FMC) at Veghel and the two Canadian FMCs at Wijchen and Oss.
 No. 166 FMC was developed from one formerly established there by the VIII Corps, although it had to be expanded as XXX Corps had over 200,000 troops under its command for Operation Veritable.
 To simplify storage and handling, only ammunition for field, medium and heavy artillery was held at the Canadian FMCs, ammunition for all other weapons was stocked at No. 166 FMC.
 There were 350 different types of ammunition in all.

 No. 166 FMC also held 200 rounds per gun of field, 175 rounds per gun of medium, 175 rounds per gun of heavy and 50 rounds per gun of super-heavy artillery ammunition.
-Medium and heavy ammunition for units north of the Maas was stockpiled at Wijchen and that for those south of the Maas at Oss.
-The former held 200 rounds per gun of medium and 250 rounds per gun of heavy artillery ammunition, while the latter held 200 rounds per gun of medium and 150 rounds per gun of heavy artillery ammunition.
+Medium and heavy ammunition for units north of the Maas was stockpiled at Wijchen and for those to the south of the Maas at Oss.
+The former held 200 rounds per gun of medium and 250 rounds per gun of heavy artillery ammunition; the latter held 200 rounds per gun of medium and 150 rounds per gun of heavy artillery ammunition.
 Both stocked 200 rounds per gun of field artillery ammunition for the entire XXX Corps.
 The ammunition dumping program was completed by 4 February, by which time 14,200 LT of ammunition had been dumped at the gun positions, and 22,700 LT at the XXX Corps and II Canadian Corps FMCs.
 Crerar noted that if the ammunition for Operation Veritable was stacked side-by-side and 5 ft high, it would have extend for 30 mi.